uswds/uswds-site/pages/design-principles/design-principles.md

 - [Ten usability heuristics](https://www.nngroup.com/articles/ten-usability-heuristics/) [nngroup.com]
 - [Atomic design](http://atomicdesign.bradfrost.com/table-of-contents/) [atomicdesign.bradfrost.com]

-### Practical actions

-- **Identify as a government site.** Clearly and consistently identify as a government site on every page.
-- **Use a style guide.** Use a simple and flexible style guide for content and style throughout a product or service.
-Know if existing guides already exist in your agency before developing something new.
-- **Connect related services with a similar style.** Use the style guide consistently for related digital services.
-- **Support a wide range of devices and platforms.** Support a wide range of devices for a [mobile-friendly experience](https://digital.gov/resources/mobile/principles/).
-- **Test on real devices.** Test your site on the actual mobile devices as often as possible.
-- **Move or remove content with care.** Provide proper notice and forwarding when content is moved or removed.
-- **Clarify multi-step processes.** Give users clear information about where they are in each step of a process.
-- **Support multi-session processes.** Provide users with a way to exit and return later to complete a process.
-- **Support re-use of saved data.** Assure that repeat website visitors, who have logged in, can auto-populate forms with saved information.
-- **Find a community.** Participate in cross-government communities of practice.

 {:.border-top-05.border-primary.padding-top-2.margin-bottom-2}

 ## Listen

 {:.font-lang-7}
 **Evaluate and improve your product by listening to your audience and learning from what you hear.** Continuous feedback drives continuous improvement.
-Measure customer experience — how well what we've built is working for our audience — at every stage of a project, and as projects grow and mature.
-Listen to what people say and observe how they interact with our products or services, whether through direct observation or through analytics data.
-If we're not listening, we're not learning.
+Measure customer experience — how well what you've built is working for your audience — at every stage of a project and as projects grow and mature.
+Listen to what people say and observe how they interact with your products or services through direct observation or through analytics data.

 ### Key considerations
+The following are useful questions to ask your team to ensure you're listening to your users:

 - Does your product or service have access to people with design, development, and research skills?
 - What are the key metrics your service uses to measure success?